-Access to comprehensive, quality health care services is important for the achievement of health equity and for increasing the quality of a healthy life for everyone.
-This topic focuses on the critical areas of healthcare professional shortages, including medically underserved areas, insurance and the public health department.
+Access to comprehensive, quality health care services is important for increasing health equity and health-related quality of life.
+This topic focuses on the critical areas of healthcare professional shortages, including medically underserved areas, insurance coverage, and the public health department.